-Parents have a responsibility to advise the school of any known intimate care needs relating to their child upon admission to school or as they are diagnosed.
+Parents have a responsibility to advise the school of any known intimate care needs relating to their child upon admission to school or as they are diagnosed, and to update of any changes to needs as they arise.

 Definitions

 Intimate care may be defined as any activity that is required to meet the personal needs of an individual child on a regular basis or during a one-off incident.
 Such activities include: